A Template Built Around Your Actual GLP-1 Week

 Titration is the part of GLP-1 therapy that gets the least attention and causes the most drop off.
 The standard semaglutide schedule moves from 0.25 mg to 0.5, then 1, then 1.7, then 2.4 mg, with four weeks at each step unless side effects say otherwise.
 Tirzepatide moves through 2.5, 5, 7.5, 10, 12.5, and 15 mg on a similar timeline.
 Each step up is a real pharmacological event, not a formality.

-If you cannot tell your prescriber whether the nausea at week six was worse than week four, the decision to hold or advance the dose becomes a coin flip.
+If you cannot tell your prescriber whether the nausea at week six was worse than week four, the next dose decision rests on a guess.
 A tracker removes that ambiguity.
-It also catches problems that do not show up in a single snapshot, like a gradual return of appetite that suggests you are due for a step up, or a cluster of injection site reactions that suggests you need to change your rotation pattern.
+It also catches patterns that do not show up in a single snapshot, like a gradual return of appetite at the same dose, or a cluster of injection site reactions that points to a rotation problem rather than the drug itself.

 What Each Column Captures